 Opioid Addiction Treatment at TTC Care

-Attorney General Sessions may have some misconceptions about how to handle the opioid crisis, but the connection between medicinal marijuana legalization and reduced opioid overdose rates are important to acknowledge.
+Attorney General Sessions may have some misconceptions about how to handle the opioid crisis, but the connection between medicinal marijuana legalization and reduced opioid overdose rates should be acknowledged.

-While TTCCare does not advocate marijuana use, it is important to recognize the true causes of the opioid epidemic so that we can effectively treat it.
-Targeting marijuana as the root cause of this crisis does not help those who are struggling with opioid use or prescription drug abuse.
+While TTC Care does not advocate marijuana use, it is important to recognize the actual causes of the opioid epidemic so that we can effectively fight it.
+Targeting marijuana as the cause of this crisis does not help those who are struggling with opioid misuse or prescription drug abuse.

 In the meantime, there are treatment options available for people who are struggling with opioid addiction.
-At TTC Residential Addiction Care, our team of qualified addiction treatment professionals provides personalized around-the-clock care to fulfill each individual patient’s recovery needs.
-If you or someone you know is struggling with an opioid addiction as a result of prescription misuse, please call TTC Care at (844) 310-9546.
+At TTC Residential Addiction Care, our team of qualified addiction treatment professionals provides personalized around-the-clock care to fulfill each patient’s individual recovery needs.
+If you or someone you know is struggling with an opioid addiction as a result of prescription misuse, please call TTC Care at (844) 201-3136.